 Why wind triggers bass

 Wind also breaks up surface light penetration.
 The chop disguises bait, reduces shadows, and makes bass feel safer feeding aggressively.
 Strike windows widen, and reactionary bites replace careful inspections.
+This is why a slightly choppy day on a clear lake can fish 5x better than a glass-calm one.
+Pair this read with the water clarity lure selection guide — wind effectively reduces clarity by stirring sediment.

 Reading the windward bank

 - Points that catch wind concentrate bait at the tip and along the windward side.
+See bass fishing points.

 - Channel swings where the bank turns into the wind create predictable ambush spots.
+See creek channel positioning.

 - Riprap and rock on the windward side hold heat, attract crawfish, and break current.

 - Grass edges facing the wind push bait outside the grass and bass push out to eat.
+Grass lines guide.

 The wind-driven lure rotation